 Peter arrived in the Galilee after Jesus had risen from the dead, but the condition of his heart could not have been good because of his personal failure.
-Peter had failed to keep to his word and commitment to Jesus.
-Then he denied any connection with Jesus three times.
+Peter had denied Jesus on the night of his betrayal and Peter had failed to keep to his word and commitment to Jesus.
+Then he denied any connection with Jesus 3 times.
 The cock crowed and Peter fled.
 His recovery was slow and painful.
 He had run to the tomb, found it empty and saw the clothes.
 He had received the message the women brought him.
 Now after days of waiting, Peter went back to fishing, only to fail again.